-Learning more about food doesn’t just teach us about agriculture and the environment, it also teaches us a lot about our history!
 Like you, we were intrigued when purple garlic started showing up in our Bay Area Imperfect boxes.
-What started as a quick email to our friends at Jacobs Del Cabo Farms quickly expanded into an Indiana Jones style journey into the history of garlic in California.
-Here’s some of what we learned.
+What started as a quick email to our friends at Jacobs Del Cabo Farms quickly expanded into an Indiana Jones-style journey into the history of garlic in California.
+Here’s some of what we learned about purple garlic.

-- A one of a kind village: Our purple garlic comes to us from the old farming village of San Jose de Magdalena.
-Halfway down the Baja Peninsula is a dusty, steep, and mountainous village where garlic has been planted for since Spanish missionaries first planted it over 300 years ago!
+Our purple garlic comes to us from the old farming village of San Jose de Magdalena.
+Halfway down the Baja Peninsula is a dusty, steep, and mountainous village where garlic has been planted since Spanish missionaries first planted it over 300 years ago!
 According to our friends at Del Cabo: “The Spanish liked good wine and strong garlic.”

-- A history of quality and flavor: Villagers in San Jose de Magdalena proudly do things the old way, farming organically and fertilizing their garlic on handmade terraces with goat manure.
-Since the garlic often had to travel a long way after it was picked, they bred it for extra strong flavor!
+Villagers in San Jose de Magdalena proudly do things the old way, farming organically and fertilizing their garlic on handmade terraces with goat manure.
+Since the garlic often had to travel a long way after it was picked, they bred it for extra-strong flavor!

-- Versatile in the kitchen: While our purple garlic doesn’t have enormous heads like you’ll see at the supermarket, it’s got such great flavor that you won’t need nearly as much.
-This makes it perfect for the avid garlic fans out there as well as the frugal shoppers looking to get more milage out of their produce.
-We love using it to make homemade aioli or roasting it as a head to mellow and sweeten the flavor.
+While our purple garlic doesn’t have enormous heads like you’ll see at the supermarket, it’s got such great flavor that you won’t need nearly as much.
+This makes it perfect for the avid garlic fans out there as well as the frugal shoppers looking to get more mileage out of their produce.
+We love roasting it with veggies or using it to upgrade soups.

 No matter how you prepare it, we hope you love your next head of Imperfect a little bit more now that you know the flavorful backstory!